adambard/learnxinyminutes-docs/c.html.markdown

 /*
 Functions are call by value.
-When a function is called, the arguments passed to ≈the function are copies of the original arguments (except arrays).
+When a function is called, the arguments passed to the function are copies of the original arguments (except arrays).
 Anything you do to the arguments in the function do not change the value of the original argument where the function was called.